Green Cards (Common)

 Employers must fill out and keep a Form I-9 for every person hired on or after November 6, 1986.

 The I-9 form is designed to determine who is authorized to work in the United States.
 Its purpose is not to determine who is and who is not a citizen.
 While all citizens are authorized to work here, it is not always easy to recognize who is and is not a citizen because of the diverse heritage of our country.
-Employers must do an I-9 form for every employee, not just those who appear to be non-citizens.
+Employers must fill out an I-9 form for every employee, not just those who appear to be non-citizens.

 No. You need to complete Form I-9 only for people you actually hire.
 For purposes of the I-9 rules, a person is "hired" when he or she begins to work for you for wages or other compensation.

 Yes.
-You may terminate an employee who fails to produce the required documents, or a receipt for a replacement documents (in the case of lost, stolen or destroyed documents), within three business days of the date employment begins.
+You may terminate an employee who fails to produce the required documents, or a receipt for replacement document(s) (in the case of lost, stolen or destroyed documents), within three business days of the date employment begins.
 However, you must apply these practices uniformly to all employees and not just to those who do not appear to be citizens.

 The employer is required to verify both identity and authorization to work in the United States.
 The back of the I-9 Form describes which documents establish a new hire's identity and work authorization.
 You may also review our table of acceptable I-9 documents.

 Can I refuse to hire a person who does not have a U.S. birth certificate or a green card but has other papers?